pandodao/developers.pando.im/docs/guide/getting-started.md

 }
 ```

 and save it to a file named `keystore.json`.
+Note that the `client_id` is the only unique identifier of your application, you will need it later.

 ::: warning
 Note that the above keys and info are generated in the browser, it will not be saved by the server and browser, please store it properly.